Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Introduction

 In summary, most existing surveys on NCL do not consider the dynamism of the distributed data collection, whereas surveys on CL do not consider the challenges, including privacy, communication, and heterogeneity.
 Regarding the few surveys that combine federated learning with continual learning, the analysis of NCCL is not comprehensive and leaves many issues that need to be addressed urgently.
-We summarize some typical related surveys in comparison to our survey in Table \ref{survey}.
-In this manuscript, we observe that the scenarios and experiments in NCCL research are diverse, and there is a lack of a comprehensive survey with benchmark evaluation for NCCL research, which hinders future research in this field.
+We summarize some typical related surveys in comparison to our survey in Table \ref{survey}. {Our survey comprehensively reviews NCCL-related research up to March 2025 (over 200 relevant publications retrieved via Google Scholar) and incorporates mainstream taxonomy frameworks from NCL/CL research along with typical real-world applications.} In this manuscript, we observe that the scenarios and experiments in NCCL research are diverse, and there is a lack of a comprehensive survey with benchmark evaluation for NCCL research, which hinders future research in this field.
 This motivates us to produce a comprehensive survey with the following contributions: \begin{itemize} \item We motivate the importance of NCCL as an important paradigm shift towards enabling collaborative CL model training on distributed devices.
 Then, we provide a concise tutorial on NCCL implementation and present a list of useful open-source frameworks for readers that pave the way for future research on NCCL and its applications. \item We discuss the unique features of NCCL relative to a centralized deep learning approach and the resulting implementation challenges.
 We further raise the challenges of heterogeneity, privacy, and application issues in NCCL.
 For each of these challenges, we present a comprehensive discussion of existing solutions and approaches explored in existing works. \item We formulate the Federated Continual Learning (FCL), which is the most extensively studied scenario within the NCCL paradigm, and revisit this problem with a large-scale benchmark and analyze the performance of the state-of-the-art FCL approaches. \item We discuss the challenges and future research directions of NCCL. \end{itemize}

 For the reader’s convenience, we classify the related research to be discussed in this survey in Fig. \ref{structure}.
 Section \ref{II} introduces the background and fundamentals of NCCL.
 Section \ref{III} reviews solutions provided to alleviate catastrophic forgetting.
 Section \ref{IV} discusses heterogeneity across multiple devices in NCCL.
 Section \ref{V} discusses privacy and security issues.
 Section \ref{VI} discusses applications of NCCL in real-world scenarios.
 Section \ref{VII} evaluates some typical existing methods with benchmark experiments.
 Section \ref{VIII} discusses the challenges and future research directions in NCCL.
 Section \ref{IX} concludes the paper.
 We also present a list of common abbreviations for reference in Table \ref{abbr}.